 (Insert the date of commencement if it differs from the date of this Agreement or, if applicable, state that the date will be fixed in a notice to proceed.)

+The date of the commencement is the date the Notice to Proceed is issued by the Owner and shall be the date from

+which the contract time of Paragraph 3.3 is measured.
+Contractor shall begin obtaining permits, approvals, shop

+drawings, ordering equipment and materials immediately upon execution of the Notice to Proceed.
+Contractor shall

+begin mobilizing at the Project Site following the Notice to Proceed.
+The Notice to Proceed shall not be issued prior

+to Owner’s procurement of permit.

 If, prior to the commencement of the Work, the Owner requires time to file mortgages and other security interests, the Owner’s time requirement shall be as follows:

-S
+In no event shall work commence under this Contract until Contractor has filed a copy of this Contract and Surety

+Bond in the mortgage records of the Parish of St. Tammany, Louisiana.

 § 3.2 The Contract Time shall be measured from the date of commencement.

-§ 3.3 The Contractor shall achieve Substantial Completion of the entire Work not later than ( ) days from the date of commencement, or as follows:
+§ 3.3 The Contractor shall achieve Substantial Completion of the entire Work not later than 75 ( seventy five) calendar days from the date of commencement, or as follows:

 (Insert number of calendar days.
 Alternatively, a calendar date may be used when coordinated with the date of commencement.
 If appropriate, insert requirements for earlier Substantial Completion of certain portions of the Work.)